 It’d be nice if regular activity was woven into our daily lives so that we could stay lean, strong, and fit without really thinking about it, but that’s not the world most of us live in.
 We have to set aside time to move our bodies.
+We have to work out.
 But, as I always say, this doesn’t mean we have to exercise atop a conveyor belt with a TV in front of it doing everything we can to forget that we’re even exercising in the first place.
-It doesn’t mean the workouts have to take an hour to complete.
-And it certainly doesn’t mean you need a gym to get in some good activity.
-That’s why I started writing the Workouts of the Week, a compendium of fun, effective, varied workouts for you to try.
-Readers still visit the archives to shake up their routines, so be sure to check them out if you’re in the market.
+It doesn’t mean the workouts have to take an hour to complete or even happen in a gym.

 Max Reps Multiplied